Russell-KV4S/RSS2Email/README.md

-RSS2Email is a way to Take an RSS feed read it and send an email for the items in the feed.
+RSS2Email is a way to take an RSS feed read it and send an email for the items in the feed.

 Runs on .Net8.0 https://dotnet.microsoft.com/en-us/download/dotnet/8.0/runtime